 The café and bar are closed until further notice.
 Single-serve, non-alcoholic beverages are available for purchase during museum hours.

-Tours and other in-person programming are suspended until at least September 11.
+Tours and other in-person programming are suspended until further notice.

 *CAM has implemented significant precautionary measures to assure the safety and health of visitors and staff.
 These measures are based on guidelines from the St. Louis Mayor’s Office and Department of Health, the Centers for Disease Control and Prevention (CDC), and the Occupational Safety and Health Administration (OSHA).